kapitainsky/handbreak-RaspberryPi/README.md

 ```
 nano ./contrib/x265/x265_3.5/source/common/primitives.cpp
 ```
-note that `x265_3.5` folder can be different.
-Change it accordingly.
+note that `x265_3.5` folder can be different as x265 software is active project and its version can change.
+Modify it accordingly.

 and change following section - at the end of the file: